greenm01/ec4x/docs/ec4x_specs.md

 | 3                | 45       | 12 - 20              |
 | 4                | 60       | 8 - 20               |

-\*Total the number of Scouts assigned to the same fleet and subtract one.
+\*Total the number of Scouts within the same fleet and subtract one.
 This is the die roll modifier for the detection roll.

 Example: A fleet contains three Scouts.
 3 - 1 = 2.
 The die roll modifier is +2

 Scouts also maintain an element of stealth when operating on solo missions for information gathering (spy) purposes in enemy solar systems.
-They can only hide by themselves and no other ships.
+Scounts are *not* equipped with cloaking tech.
+They can only hide by themselves but not operate with other ships.

-For every turn a Scout operates in an enemy solar system occupied by rival fleets containing scouts, the rival will roll on the ELINT table above (for each fleet) to determine if the opposing Scout is detected.
+For every turn that a spy Scout operates in enemy territory occupied by rival fleets, the rival will roll on the ELINT table above (for each fleet) to determine if the spy Scout is detected.
 If the Scout is detected, it is destroyed.

-Solo operating Scouts can not detect other enemy Scouts operating autonomously.
+Rival fleets must contain at least one Scout to detect.

 ### 2\.4.3 Raiders

 The Raider is the most advanced ship in the arsenal, outfitted with cloaking technology.
 They are expensive but have the firepower of a Battleship and shielding of a Cruiser.

-Raiders cloak their entire assigned fleet, regardless of size.

-Note that raiders with different tech levels may not be assigned to the same squadron or fleet.
+Fleets containing Raiders are fully cloaked, and roll for a chance to go undetected when encountering opposing forces on the Stealth Table below.

 **Stealth Table**